panrg/path-properties/draft-enghardt-panrg-path-properties.md

 # Terminology

 Node:
 : An entity which processes packets, e.g., sends, receives, forwards, or modifies them.
-A node may be physical or virtual, e.g., a machine or a service function.
+A node may be physical or virtual, e.g., a physical device or a service function provided as a virtual element.
 A node may also be the collection of multiple entities which, as a collection, processes packets, e.g., an entire Autonomous System (AS).

 Host:
 : A node that generally executes application programs on behalf of user(s), employing network and/or Internet communication services in support of this function, as defined in {{?RFC1122}}.

 Link:
 : A medium or communication facility that connects two or more nodes with each other.
 A link enables a node to send packets to other nodes.
-Links can be physical, e.g., a WiFi network which connects an Access Point to stations, or virtual, e.g., a virtual switch which connects two virtual machines hosted on the same physical machine.
-A link is unidirectional and bidirectional communication can be modeled as two links between the same nodes in opposite directions.
+Links can be physical, e.g., a Wi-Fi network which connects an Access Point to stations, or virtual, e.g., a virtual switch which connects two virtual machines hosted on the same physical machine.
+A link is unidirectional.
+As such, bidirectional communication can be modeled as two links between the same nodes in opposite directions.

 Path element:
 : Either a node or a link.

 Path:
 : A sequence of adjacent path elements over which a packet can be transmitted, starting and ending with a node.
-Paths are time-dependent, i.e., the sequence of path elements over which packets are sent from one node to another may change frequently.
+A path is unidirectional.
+Paths are time-dependent, i.e., the sequence of path elements over which packets are sent from one node to another may change.
 A path is defined between two nodes.
 For multicast or broadcast, a packet may be sent by one node and received by multiple nodes.
-In this case, the packet is sent over multiple paths at once, one path for each combination of sending and receiving node.
-Note that an entity may have only partial visibility of the path elements that comprise a path, and entities may treat path elements at different levels of abstraction.
+In this case, the packet is sent over multiple paths at once, one path for each combination of sending and receiving node; these paths do not have to be disjoint.
+Note that an entity may have only partial visibility of the path elements that comprise a path and visibility may change over time.
+Different entities may have different visibility of a path and/or treat path elements at different levels of abstraction.

+Reverse Path:
+: The path that is used by a remote node in the context of bidirectional communication.

+Symmetric Path:
+: Denotes the case where the reverse path can be inferred from the path.
+For example, if the path is composed of path elements (PE1, PE2, PE3), if the path is symmetric, the reverse path is (PE3, PE2, PE1).

 Subpath:
 : Given a path, a subpath is a sequence of adjacent path elements of this path.